IDEA-Research/V-Reflection/README.md

 [![Page](https://img.shields.io/badge/Code-GitHub-blue.svg?logo=github)](.)

+This repository contains the official implementation of **V-Reflection**.

+<p align="center">
+  <img src="./images/Tesear.png" width="90%">
+</p>

 Multimodal Large Language Models (MLLMs) have achieved remarkable success, yet they remain prone to perception-related hallucinations in fine-grained tasks.
 This vulnerability arises from a fundamental limitation: their reasoning is largely restricted to the language domain, treating visual input as a static, reasoning-agnostic preamble rather than a dynamic participant.
 Consequently, current models act as **passive observers**, unable to re-examine visual details to ground their evolving reasoning states.

 To overcome this, we propose **V-Reflection**, a framework that transforms the MLLM into an **active interrogator** through a "think-then-look" visual reflection mechanism.
 During reasoning, latent states function as dynamic probes that actively interrogate the visual feature space, grounding each reasoning step for task-critical evidence.
-Our approach employs a two-stage distillation strategy: first, the **Box-Guided Compression (BCM)** module establishes stable pixel-to-latent targets through explicit spatial grounding; next, a **Dynamic Autoregressive Compression (DAC)** module maps the model's hidden states into dynamic probes that interrogate the global visual feature map.
-By distilling the spatial expertise of the BCM teacher into the DAC student, V-Reflection internalizes the ability to localize task-critical evidence.
-During inference, both modules remain entirely inactive, maintaining a purely end-to-end autoregressive decoding in the latent space with optimal efficiency.
-Extensive experiments demonstrate the effectiveness of V-Reflection across six perception-intensive benchmarks, significantly narrowing the fine-grained perception gap.
-Visualizations confirm that latent reasoning autonomously localizes task-critical visual evidence.

-This repository contains the official implementation of **V-Reflection**.

-<p align="center">
-  <img src="./images/Tesear.png" width="90%">
-</p>

 ## Installation